mole99/tt10-tiny-shader-v2/docs/info.md

 - `X` - X position of the current pixel
 - `Y` - Y position of the current pixel
-- `TIME` - Increments at 7.5 Hz, before it overflow it counts down again.
+- `TIME0` - Increments at 7.5 Hz, before it overflow it counts down again.
-- `USER` - Register that can be set via the SPI interface.
+- `TIME1` - Increments at 60 Hz, before it overflow it counts down again.

 #### Output